BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 On the first turn of the game, the Good player may choose who has Priority.

-**PARTICIPANTS**

-Good: Héra, Daughter of Helm; Fréaláf, First Marshal of the Riddermark; Olwyn, Shieldmaiden of Rohan.

-Evil: Wulf, High Lord of the Hill Tribes; 24 Hill Tribesmen: 2 with no additional equipment, 2 with light shield, 2 with flaming brand, 2 with flaming brand and light shield, 4 with spear, 4 with two-handed weapon, 8 with bow.

 ![](../media/scenarios/war_of_the_rohirrim/an_enemy_revealed.jpg)

 ---

 ## PLAINS OF EDORAS

+**PARTICIPANTS**

+Good: Helm Hammerhand, King of Rohan with armoured horse; Haleth, Prince of Rohan with armoured horse; Háma, Prince of Rohan with horse; Captain of Rohan with horse, heavy armour and shield; 6 Royal Guard: 4 with horse and 2 with horse and throwing spears; 24 Riders of Rohan: 16 with no additional equipment and 8 with throwing spear; 24 Warriors of Rohan: 8 with shield, 8 with throwing spear and shield and 8 with bow.

+Evil: Wulf, High Lord of the Hill Tribes with horse; General Targg with horse; 3 Hill Tribes Chieftains; 72 Hill Tribesmen: 6 with no additional equipment, 6 with light shield, 6 with flaming brand, 6 with flaming brand and light shield, 12 with spear, 12 with two-handed weapon, 24 with bow; 3 War Mûmaks of Harad with a Haradrim Commander and 6 Haradrim Warriors: 3 with spear and 3 with bow, in the Howdah.

 **LAYOUT**